kirtiraj23/SemanticProcessing/README.md

 ##### WordNet
 --is a part of NLTK ,it is used to identify the 'correct' sense of a word.
+-- WordNet has a network of synonyms called synset for individual words.

 ##### ConceptNet
 --is a representation that provides commonsense linkages between words.
 For example, it states that bread is commonly found near toasters.
 These everyday facts could be useful if, for e.g., you wanted to make a smart chatbot which says - “Since you like toasters, do also like bread?
 I can order some for you.”